-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on August 3, 2022.
-On August 4, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On August 5, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on August 9, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on August 9, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 10, 2023.
+On January 10, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On January 11, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Contact Privacy Inc. Customer 7151571251) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on January 11, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on the same day.